 Choosing between Chinese and Japanese green tea

 If you’re wondering which tea is better, you’ve come to the right place.
-Chinese green tea and Japanese green tea are both produced in China, but they’re not the same.
+Chinese and Japanese green tea is produced in China, but they differ.
 The two are very different in taste and texture.
 Learn the key differences between each tea in this video.
 And remember to try both to see which one suits you best.
 Here are some tips for choosing between Chinese and Japanese green tea.

 The first thing to know is where the tea is grown.
-Chinese green tea is grown in the hot, sunny parts of China.
+Chinese green tea is produced in the hot, sunny parts of China.
 The tea leaf is fried in processing, while Japanese green tea is steamed.
 A Chinese Emperor accidentally discovered green tea when he steeped a leaf in warm water.
 The tea was subsequently introduced for medicinal and meditation purposes.
-It’s now grown all over the world, including the United States, and is widely available.
+It’s grown worldwide, including in the United States, and is widely available.

 The main difference between Chinese and Japanese green tea lies in the processing method.
-Japanese green teas are processed in a basket and pan, while those from China are heated in a spinning mechanical drum.
-Both teas are naturally caffeine-free, but they are not made in the same way.
+Japanese green teas are processed in a basket and pan, while those from China are heated in a mechanical spinning drum.
+Both teas are naturally caffeine-free, but they are not made similarly.
 Aside from the way they’re processed, there are also a few differences in the way they are processed.
 In China, they’re typically pan-fired.
 In Japan, however, the tea leaves are put in a basket or oven for a short while to stop fermentation.

-The first thing to consider when choosing between Chinese and Japanese green teas is how they’re processed.
-In China, Chinese green tea is pan-fried, whereas Japanese tea is steamed.
-Each method has its own distinct flavor.
-Steaming or pan-frying changes the amount of EGCG in the tea.
+The first thing to consider when choosing Chinese and Japanese green teas is their processing.
+Chinese green tea is pan-fried in China, whereas Japanese tea is steamed.
+Each method has its distinct flavor.
+They are boiling or pan-frying changes the amount of EGCG in the tea.
 Regardless of the processing method, both teas have health benefits and are worth trying.
-They’re both delicious, and both teas can benefit your health.
+They’re both delicious, and both teams can benefit your health.

-Choosing between Chinese and Japanese green tea is a personal choice, but both have incredible health benefits.
+Choosing between Chinese and Japanese green tea is personal, but both have incredible health benefits.
 Try both types and learn which one suits your taste the best.
 You’ll be glad you did!
-Just remember that the Japanese variety is more expensive than the Chinese version, so try them both out.
+Remember that the Japanese variety is more expensive than the Chinese version, so try them out.
 And, as always, enjoy!
-While you’re at it, make sure to find some time to research both types to learn more about their differences.
+While at it, find time to research both types to learn more about their differences.

-Choosing between steamed and pan-roasted Chinese vs Japanese green tea is a matter of personal preference.
+They are choosing between steamed and pan-roasted Chinese vs. Japanese green tea is a matter of personal preference.
 Both teas offer several advantages, but the taste of Chinese tea is more common.
-While Japanese green teas are not as widely available, they can be found at teahouses around the world.
+While Japanese green teas are not as widely available, they can be found at teahouses worldwide.
 Regardless of the style, both types of green tea are safe for the whole family.
 Nevertheless, excessive consumption may cause heart palpitations, an upset stomach, and frequent trips to the bathroom.

 Although China houses all six types of tea, Japan is leading the world in the cultivation of distinctive varieties of green tea.
-The region of Kagoshima in southern Japan is home to several tea gardens, and the fertile soil is further enhanced by nearby volcanic ashes.
-The region also features beautiful lakes, rivers, and coastlines.
+The region of Kagoshima in southern Japan is home to several tea gardens, and nearby volcanic ashes further enhance the fertile soil.
+The area also features beautiful lakes, rivers, and coastlines.
 These teas are rich in antioxidants and have a refreshing, calm flavor.

 The main differences between Chinese and Japanese green tea come from the processing methods.
 In China, tea leaves are gently picked and processed.
 They are then put into a large dry wok.
-The leaves are steamed for a brief time to stop oxidation and impart a characteristic grassy flavor.
+The leaves are steamed briefly to stop oxidation and impart a characteristic grassy flavor.
 Alternatively, tea leaves can be pan-fired, oven-fired, or tumbler-fired.

 While the teas of China and Japan are both made from the same plant (Camellia sinensis), they are processed differently.
 Consequently, they have slightly different benefits.
 One is light, vegetal, and toasty, while the other is lighter and more toasty.
 In addition, the shape of the tea leaves varies.
 Some look like tiny needles, while others look more like wires.

-Choosing between steamed and pan-fried Chinese vs Japanese green tea can be tricky, but you can make a better choice by comparing their processing methods.
-The difference in preparation process is crucial when it comes to getting the best results.
+They are choosing between steamed and pan-fried Chinese vs. Japanese green tea can be tricky, but you can make a better choice by comparing their processing methods.
+The difference in the preparation process is crucial for getting the best results.
 Japanese green teas are steamed.
 Chinese green teas are typically pan-fried.
 However, steamed teas are also available in some specialty shops.

 Compared to Chinese tea, Japanese green teas are steamed.
-In addition to their bright green color, Japanese green teas are shade-grown, which means that they have been grown in shade.
-The shade-grown variety is generally brighter, with less oxidation and bitterness.
+In addition to their bright green color, Japanese green teas are shade-grown, meaning they have been grown in the shade.
+The shade-grown variety is generally more colorful, with less oxidation and bitterness.
 The process also locks in the flavor of the tea when plucked.
-The only way to determine the difference between the two teas is to taste them side by side.
+The only way to determine the difference between the two teas is to taste them.

 While traditional hand-made methods are still used in China, they have evolved.
-While some places still use bamboo mats to wither the leaves, many major producers have begun to employ mechanical driers and leaf rollers.
-These methods produce fine green tea, while a lot of the tea that is produced in Japan uses machine harvesting.
+While some places still use bamboo mats to wither the leaves, many primary producers have begun to employ mechanical driers and leaf rollers.
+These methods produce fine green tea, while a lot of the tea made in Japan uses machine harvesting.
 The newest growth is harvested from the top of perfectly manicured bushes.